pringyy/OGRE/README.md

 ![Screenshot of  profile page](https://i.imgur.com/gVd2C2Q.png)

 #### Leaderboard

+*  Calculates which users have the most points and displays them on a leaderboard for all users to see.
+*  Adds a competitive element to the application.
 ![Screenshot of the leaderboard](https://i.imgur.com/lYkhZPQ.png)

 #### Games

 * Lets users have a choice of games that costs (by default) 5 points to play.
 ![Screenshot of games menu page](https://i.imgur.com/6V0lTaf.png)